TubercularOx/darkhaunter/Geekery/roy.md

 ## Level

-In [comic 1341](https://www.giantitp.com/comics/oots1341.html), Roy attacks Nale four times in a row, suggesting a full attack.
+In [Strip 1341](https://www.giantitp.com/comics/oots1341.html), Roy attacks Nale four times in a row, suggesting a full attack.
 A fighter needs to be at least 16th level to make four attacks in a full attack.

 ## Strength